Entry requirements

 Undergraduates and people currently studying a conversion course

-- Please see the Should I Apply This Year page for more information
+- Please see the Should I Apply This Year page for guidance

 Higher degrees

-Universities will not usually let you enrol on a Doctorate in Clinical Psychology if at that time you are enrolled on another programme, e.g. a PhD or Masters.
+Universities will not usually let you enrol on a Doctorate in Clinical Psychology if you are already enrolled on another degree, e.g. a PhD or Masters programme.

 If you have any outstanding requirements from another programme when the clinical course starts, you may have to withdraw from that programme to be able to start or continue your Doctorate in Clinical Psychology.

-- Please see the Courses section for details of the requirements of individual course centres
+- Please see the Courses section for the requirements of individual course centres

 Last updated: